dynamsoft-docs/license-server-docs/about/terms.md

 ### Private Trial License

 **Private Trial License** is also based on [license 2.0](#license-20) and are meant for customers who have registered with Dynamsoft.
-These licenses are good for 30 days and can be extended for another 15 days when necessary.
+These license is good for 30 days and up to 10,000 devices.
+If more time is required, the license can be extended for another 15 days.

 After registering with Dynamsoft, you can log in and request the private trial license in the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense).